 - If scarring has occurred, this does not usually improve with steroid treatment.
 Scarring in females that is affecting sexual intercourse or urination may be helped by surgery

 - There are also some new medical treatments that are presently being researched and providing some amazing results options and I will discuss at a later date.
 They are actually natural medicines that are being used as a medical treatments.
 All I can say is that I have seen the results of this new treatment option and I think it is going to help many people.
-At present on of my colleagues, Dr Philip Hall, is using this treatment to help women as part of a research project.
+At present on of my colleagues is using this treatment to help women as part of a research project.
 I will update people when I am allowed to say more about this new treatment.

 Natural Medicine Treatments

-Self-care measures for genital lichen sclerosus
+Self-care measures for genital lichen sclerosis